 The new Directive (UE) 2021/1883

-The new Directive (EU) 2021/1883 of the European Parliament and of the Council of October 2021 aims to facilitate the conditions of entry and residence of third-country nationals intending to perform highly skilled work, repealing the previous Directive 2009/50/EC.
+The new Directive (EU) 2021/1883 aimed to facilitate the conditions of entry and residence of third-country nationals intending to perform highly skilled work, repealing the previous Directive 2009/50/EC.

 - the conditions of entry and residence, for periods exceeding 3 months in the European Union, and the rights of third-country nationals intending to engage in highly qualified employment and their family members;

-- the conditions of entry and residence and rights of nationals and their family members referred to in (a) in member states other than the member state that first granted an EU Blue Card.
+- the conditions of entry and residence and rights of nationals and their family members referred to above, in member states other than the member state that first granted an EU Blue Card.

 Criteria for admission

 Under the new directive, third-country nationals are eligible for the Blue Card procedure if they meet the following general requirements: